Witiko/doctoral-thesis/main.md

 ##### TeX

-In 1986, @knuth86tex has developed the programming language of \TeX{} to author mathematical documents with precise presentation requirements.
+Since 1977, @knuth86tex has been developing the programming language of \TeX{}
+to author mathematical documents with precise presentation requirements.
 At the present time, \TeX{} is the most popular authoring language for mathematical documents.
 To give an example, the formula $x!! - y^2 = 0$ can be represented as `$x!! - y^2 = 0$` in \TeX.

 ##### Presentation MathML